TekExplorer/dart_human_crontab/README.md

 import 'package:dart_human_crontab/dart_human_crontab.dart';

 void main() {
-  String cron = '30 4 1/2 12 5';
+  final cron = '30 4 */1 12 5';
   print(HumanCrontab.parse(cron).toHuman());
-  // At 4:30 on every 2nd day of the month starting from the 1st on Friday in December }
+  // At 4:30 on every 1st day of the month on Friday in December }
 ```